NEW! Letter of Recommendation Permission Form in a printable format (scroll down for more information)

 Students are not considered enrolled until all procedures have been completed by established deadlines, including payment of tuition, fees, and other financial obligations.

 Courses may be repeated as deemed necessary by students.
-When a course is repeated, a "R" notation is made on the transcript.
+When a course is repeated, an "R" notation is made on the transcript.
 The last grade is considered in computing the cumulative grade point average to meet graduation requirements.
 A student who receives a passing grade of A, B, or C in a course and re-enrolls for a third time must submit a written statement of the reason for re-enrolling.
 This written statement will be maintained in the Student Services Office.
 Career & College Promise students may only repeat courses where they earned a grade of D, F, or W. Auditing students may repeat courses without written permission.

 Freshmen - Students who have earned fewer than 30 semester hours.